jnsangalang/c03-24-code-solutions/typescript-async-await/typescript-async-await-quiz-notes.md

 - When do you use `await`?
 When do you _not_ use `await`?
 (What happens if you `await` a synchronous function?)

-Right before a function you want to pause until a Promise is resolved.
+in an async function, right before a function you want to pause until a Promise is resolved. does not return a promise if in a synchronous function

 - How do you handle errors with `await`?